mikechambers/ExamplesByMesh/JavaScript/QuadTree/README.txt

 Currently supports mapping 2d coordinates and items with bounds.

+There are a number of examples included which show different parts of using the tree.

+examples/collision.html : Shows how to use the QuadTree to optimize collision detection of circles of multiple sizes

+examples/insert.html : Shows how to insert points, and visually displays the nodes of the QuadTree.

+examples/insert_bounds.html : Shows how to insert items with dimensions / bounds, and visually displays the nodes of the QuadTree.

+examples/retrieve.html : Shows how to retrieve points in the same node as a specified point.

+examples/retrieve_bounds.html : Shows how to retrieve items in the same node as a specified item with bounds.

 -------------Point QuadTree Example--------------
 var pointQuad = true;
 var bounds = {